Nikolay Alexeyev: Background

-Nikolay Alexeyev appealed to Court against the University claiming he was victim of sexual orientation discrimination.
-On 10 June 2005 Moscow's Nikulinskiy District Court dismissed his claim.
+Alexeyev appealed to Court against the University claiming he was victim of sexual orientation discrimination.
+On 10 June 2005, Moscow's Nikulinskiy District Court dismissed his claim.
 The decision was confirmed on appeal by Moscow City Court in September 2005.
 In May 2006, Alexeyev filed his first complaint with the European Court of Human Rights in Strasbourg, France which was registered under #9689/06.
 As of November 2010, the case was not considered by the Court and not communicated to Russian authorities.

-In October 2002, Nikolay Alexeyev authored a report titled "Curbing Prostitution: Western Experience and International Law" ordered by former State Duma Deputy Alexander Barannikov.
+In October 2002, Alexeyev authored a report titled "Curbing Prostitution: Western Experience and International Law" ordered by former State Duma Deputy Alexander Barannikov.
 The report was supposed to help the deputy's initiative to legalize prostitution in Russia.
 Finally, the deputy was in minority in his party and no bill was introduced in the Parliament.

 In 2003, Alexeyev authored a comprehensive research dedicated to the history and contemporary reform of the upper chamber of British Parliament "House of Lords: From the Court of King Egbert to the Revolution of Prime Minister T. Blair (825-2003)".

 In February 2005, Alexeyev decided to fully dedicate himself to activism for the rights of Russian LGBT people.
 On 17 May 2005, on the first International Day Against Homophobia (IDAHO), he launched Russian LGBT Human Rights Project Gayrussia.ru, an organization advocating LGBT rights in Moscow.
 The launch of the organization was marked by a press conference which was fully ignored by the media.

 In an interview with In These Times, published on 30 November 2007, Alexeyev explained that he "realized it wouldn't be possible to change things in Russia just by writing" and that "he should be involved in more activist work and try to bring changes for LGBT rights."
 Gay activism became his full-time occupation.